DRY CREEK FIRE & RESCUE

 MS. Vol. Fire Officer Certified

-Fleet Management
+Fleet / Equipment Management

-14 Years of Service
+3 Years of Service

-MS Certified Volunteer Firefighter II
+MS Certified Volunteer Firefighter I

 First Response/Rescue